 People's willingness to interact with those afflicted with a mental disorder was related to how contagious they thought they were.
 A higher rate of a disorder's possible transmission, the less likely participants were to interact with them.

 But how did the participants think these disorders were being transferred?
 Well, through social interactions.
 One individual explained, “If you hang out with someone that drinks all the time, you will soon be drinking a lot as well."

 This notion is, of course, false and this kind of misconception could lead those suffering to be isolated, magnifying the severity of their disorder.

-In fact, another study published in the journal Proceedings of the Royal Society found evidence suggesting that more frequent social interaction actually protects against depression.
+In fact, another study, published in the journal Proceedings of the Royal Society in 2015, found evidence suggesting that more frequent social interaction actually protects against depression.

 Co-author Edward Hill, said: "Our results suggest that promotion of any friendship between adolescents can reduce depression since having depressed friends does not put them at risk, but having healthy friends is both protective and curative."

 A new method promises to capture an elusive dark world particle.